The Official Website of the Damavand Mountain Guides

 Day 7: Reserved Day

-- Bad mountain weather
+- Poor mountain weather.

-- Needing more acclimatization
+- Requiring additional acclimatization

-- Mountain accident
+- Handling a mountain accident

-- Delay in car transportation
+- Experiencing delays in car transportation

-Weather Forecast Mount Damavand, Iran.
+Check the Weather Forecast for Mount Damavand, Iran, for updates Weather Forecast Mount Damavand, Iran.

 Damavand West Route

-How to Climb Damavand from West Route?
+How to Climb Damavand from the West Route

 Climb Damavand from the West Route